-Assessment is an integral part of language teaching and learning, not merely a final step in the process nor just a judgement about an activity accomplished.
+Assessment is an integral part of language teaching and learning, not merely a final step in the process nor just a judgment about an activity accomplished.

 Issues integral to assessment are numerous and complex, but the CEFR uses the term "assessment" to refer to the implementation of language competence, thereby focusing on learner performance and its analysis.
 This focus contrasts with the more global term, "evaluation".
 Assessment refers only to analyses about the level of learners' proficiency evident in their performance, whereas evaluation can also refer, for instance, to the quality of a course, the effectiveness of teaching, or the appropriateness of pedagogical materials.

 All types of language tests are a form of assessment, but tests are not the only possible means for assessment.
 Assessing also implies informal checking or verification, which can be done in various ways, one of which is testing.
-All assessments involve collecting data for the purposes of making effective decisions, ranging from tests to check-lists in continuous assessment as well as informal observations by a teacher.
+All assessments involve collecting data for the purposes of making effective decisions, ranging from tests to checklists in continuous assessment as well as informal observations by a teacher, only to mention some examples and without any value judgment nor prioritizing.